-Mr. Desmarais is Chairman and Co-Chief Executive Officer of Power Corporation and Executive Co-Chairman of Power Financial.
+Mr. Desmarais is Chairman of Power Corporation and Executive Co-Chairman of Power Financial.
+He previously served as Co-Chief Executive Officer of Power Corporation from 1996 until his retirement in 2020.
 He joined Power Corporation in 1981 and assumed the position of Vice-President the following year.
-He served as Vice-President of Power Financial from 1984 to 1986, as President and Chief Operating Officer from 1986 to 1989, as Executive Vice- Chairman from 1989 to 1990, as Executive Chairman of the Board from 1990 to 2005, as Chairman of the Executive Committee from 2006 to 2008 and as Executive Co-Chairman from 2008 until today.
+He served as Vice-President of Power Financial from 1984 to 1986, as President and Chief Operating Officer from 1986 to 1989, as Executive Vice-Chairman from 1989 to 1990, as Executive Chairman of the Board from 1990 to 2005 and as

+Chairman of the Executive Committee from 2006 to 2008.
 He also served as Vice-Chairman of Power Corporation from 1991 to 1996.
 He was named Chairman and Co-Chief Executive Officer with Power Corporation in 1996.
-From 1982 to 1990, he was a member of the Management Committee of Pargesa; in 1991, Executive Vice Chairman and then Executive Chairman of the Management Committee; in 2003, he was appointed Co-Chief Executive Officer and in 2013 named Chairman of the Board.
+From 1982 to 1990, he was a member of the Management Committee of Pargesa; in 1991, he became Executive Vice-Chairman and then Executive Chairman of the Committee; from 2003 to 2019, he was Co-Chief Executive Officer and he was named Chairman of the Board in 2013.
 He has been a director of Pargesa since 1992.
-He is a director of many Power group companies in North America, including Power Corporation, Power Financial, IG Wealth Management, Mackenzie Inc., Great-West Lifeco, Great-West, London Life, Canada Life Financial Corporation, Canada Life, Putnam and Great-West Financial.
-In Europe, he is Vice-Chairman of the Board of Groupe Bruxelles Lambert, and a director of LafargeHolcim Ltd. and SGS SA.
+He is a director of many Power group companies in North America, including Power Corporation, Power Financial, IG Wealth Management, Mackenzie Inc., Great-West Lifeco, Canada Life, Putnam and Empower Retirement.
+In Europe, he is Chairman of the Board of Groupe Bruxelles Lambert, and a director of LafargeHolcim Ltd. and SGS SA.
 He was Vice-Chairman of the Board and a director of Imerys until 2008 and a director of Total SA until 2017 and of GDF Suez until 2014.
-Mr. Desmarais is Past Chairman and a member of The Business Council of Canada.
+Mr. Desmarais is a member of The Business Council of Canada.
 He is also active on a number of philanthropic advisory councils.
 He was named an Officer of the Order of Canada in 2005, Officer of the National Order of Quebec in 2009 and, Chevalier de la Légion d'honneur in France in 2012.
 He has received a number of honorary doctorates.
-Mr. Desmarais is a trustee of the Desmarais Family Residuary Trust.^[6]
+Mr. Desmarais is a trustee of the Desmarais Family Residuary Trust.[4]

-AGE: 64 DIRECTOR SINCE APRIL 28, 1983^[8] BOARD/COMMITTEE MEMBERSHIP^[1] ATTENDANCE Board 5/12 Governance and Nominating Committee 1/1 Human Resources Committee 1/3 Investment Committee 1/1
+AGE: 65 DIRECTOR SINCE APRIL 28, 1983 ^[6] AGE: 65 DIRECTOR SINCE APRIL 28, 1983[9]

+BOARD/COMMITTEE MEMBERSHIP[1] ATTENDANCE Board Governance and Nominating Committee Human Resources Committee 7/11 0/1 2/4